bluefroguk1/empire-dump/content/Wiki/Armies/Navy orders.md

 * Helps achieve victory in a land campaign, but does not inflict or suffer casualties in that campaign
 * Most vulnerable to navies with harry shipping orders
-* Least vulnerable to navies with naval engagement orders If there are other [[Imperial armies]] present in the territory, the admiral may order a navy to provide them with support.
+* Least vulnerable to navies with naval engagement orders If there are other Imperial armies present in the territory, the admiral may order a navy to provide them with support.
 The navy will not initiate a campaign by providing naval support, and does not directly engage the enemy, but it will provide highly effective support to land based armies in the territory, granting them improved logistics and supply lines.
-A force on naval support orders contributes its full strength to determine the scale of victory of any land campaign that takes place in the territory.
+A force on naval support orders contributes its fUll strength to deterMine the scale of victory of any land campaign that takes place in the territory.
 The navy does not take or cause any casualties from this campaign.
 If the navy is attacked by an opposing navy with offensive maritime orders then it will also participate in the ensuing sea campaign.
 If there are attacks on all friendly regions with the coastal keyword by opposing forces then this order reverts to ''defend the coast''.
 ### Defend the Coast